apache/openwhisk-runtime-python/README.md

 # Using extra libraries

-If you need more libraries for your python action,  you can include a virtualenv in the zip file of the action.
+If you need more libraries for your Python action,  you can include a virtualenv in the zip file of the action.

-The requirement is that the zip file must have a subfolder named `virtualenv` with a script `virtualenv\bin\activate_this.py` working in an Linux Amd64 environment.
+The requirement is that the zip file must have a subfolder named `virtualenv` with a script `virtualenv\bin\activate_this.py` working in an Linux AMD64 environment.
 It will be executed at start time to use your extra libraries.

 ## Using requirements.txt

-Virtuale envs are usually built listing your dependencies in a `requirements.txt`
+Virtual envs are usually built listing your dependencies in a `requirements.txt`.

-If you have an action that requires addition libraries, you can just include  `requirements.txt`
+If you have an action that requires addition libraries, you can just include `requirements.txt`.

 You have to create a folder `myaction` with at least two files:

 ```
 __main__.py
 requirements.txt
 ```

-Then  zip your action and send to OpenWhisk, the requirements will be solved for you at init time, creating a suitable virtualenv
+Then zip your action and deploy to OpenWhisk, the requirements will be installed for you at init time, creating a suitable virtualenv.

-However, since resolving requirements involves downloading software from Internet, it can be pretty slow.

-Very likely your action using a `requirements.txt` will timeout at init time.

-So there is a way to precompile the action and resolve requirements at build time.
+Keep in mind that resolving requirements involves downloading and install software, so your action timeout limit may need to be adjusted accordingly.
+Instead, you should consider using precompilation to resolve the requirements at build time.

 ## Precompilation of a virtualenv

 The action containers can actually generate a virtualenv for you, provided you have a requirements.txt.

 If you have an action in the format described before (with a `requirements.txt`) you can build the zip file with the included files with:

 ```
 zip -j -r myaction | docker run -i action-python-v3.7 -compile main >myaction.zip
 ```

-(you can use also `v3.9` and `v3.6-ai`)
+You may use `v3.9` or `v3.6-ai` as well according to your Python version needs.

-The resulting action includes a virtualenv already built for you and that is fast to deploy and start as all the dependencies are already solved.
+The resulting action includes a virtualenv already built for you and that is fast to deploy and start as all the dependencies are already resolved.
+Note that there is a limit on the size of the zip file and this approach will not work for installing large libraries like Pandas or Numpy, instead use the provide "v.3.6-ai"  runtime instead which provides these libraries already for you.